Rounak-Paul/QuasarDocs/docs/index.md

-# Welcome to MkDocs
+# Quasar Engine (PD) Programmer's Docoment

-For full documentation visit [mkdocs.org](https://www.mkdocs.org).
+This document is targeted towards the development of Quasar Engine and its plugins.
+For User's Decument (UD) visit [Quasar Engine (UD) User's Decoment](http://xyz).

 ## Commands